An occasional series on eminent Scots ignored or forgotten

 When Shackleton returned in 1917 from his failed mission to conquer the Antarctic, it fell within his gift to recommend his men for the Polar Medal.
 Of the 27 who served beneath him during the attempt to cross the continent via the South Pole, all but four had their names put forward to King George V.

 The decision to leave out three trawlermen – Vincent, Holness and Stephenson – was a regrettable omission, to say the least, but the omission of Harry “Chippy” McNish, has rankled with polar enthusiasts ever since and blemished the reputation of Shackleton.
-Oddly, McNish expected the sleight and was never heard to complain.
+Oddly, McNish expected the sleight and was never heard to complain, an unusual silence on his part.

 The final journey